WitherOrNot/cbs-docs/ImageDeployment.md

 ### Sysprep

-In Windows versions serviced with CBSS, the Sysprep generalization state must be added after servicing.
+In newer Windows versions, the Sysprep generalization state must be added after servicing.
 This is done by creating the file `\Windows\Setup\State\State.ini` with the following contents:

 ```
 [State]